‘Something Fine’ by Jackson Browne with David Crosby:

 ‘Something Fine’ by Jackson Browne without David Crosby:

-It’s 42 days after Valentine’s Day, the perfect time to talk about couplehood.
+It’s 60 days before Valentine’s, the perfect time to talk about couplehood.
 Pas de deux.
 Aural symbiosis.
 Harmony.

 I could talk about what’s wrong with being alone – like Nilsson’s One.